 VJSC’s Founder – Stephanie Rooker

-Grounded in over 16 years of vocal training, Stephanie’s Voice Journey® teachings integrate healthy voice technique with somatic awareness, deep listening, and fundamental principles of sound healing.
-She incorporates methods derived from her studies with pioneers in the field of sound healing, including Silvia Nakkach, John Beaulieu, Louise Montello, Pat Moffitt Cook, David Hykes, and Don Campbell.
-Stephanie earned a B.A. in Ethnomusicology from Oberlin College, under the advisement of Roderic Knight, with a special emphasis on the music of West Africa and the Diaspora – coursework that enabled her to spend four months in Ghana, where she studied traditional music as a means of cultural expression and communal empowerment for the Ashanti, Dagomba and Ga tribes and produced an album of her field recordings, Music from Ghana (2004).
+Stephanie earned a B.A. in Ethnomusicology with a special emphasis on the music of West Africa and the Diaspora from Oberlin College, under the advisement of Roderic Knight.
+This coursework led her to spend four months in Ghana, where she studied traditional music as a means of cultural expression and communal empowerment for the Ashanti, Dagomba and Ga tribes and produced an album of her field recordings, Music from Ghana (2004).
 In 2011, Stephanie was certified as an Integrative Sound & Music Practitioner by the NY Open Center’s Sound & Music Institute, under the direction of Don Campbell.
-In 2014, Stephanie completed a 200-hour certification in Yoga of the Voice, developed by Silvia Nakkach/Vox Mundi Project.
+In 2014, she completed a 200-hour practitioner certification in Yoga of the Voice, developed by Silvia Nakkach/Vox Mundi Project.
 And in 2016, she completed Rhiannon’s 9-month mastery-level vocal improvisation program, All the Way In.
 She is currently working towards a master’s degree in Mental Health Counseling at Hunter College.

 Stephanie performs with the Riverside Church Inspirational Choir and guitarist Ben Tyree, among other NY-based musicians.
-She works as a therapeutic sound practitioner and teacher with Community Healthcare Network, Crossing Point Arts, and Sage Academy of Sound Energy to share therapeutic aspects of sound and the healing capacity of the voice with the communities they serve.
-After working as assistant coordinator of the NY Open Center’s Sound & Music Institute from 2011-2015 under the direction of Wendy Young, Stephanie has reunited with Wendy to develop & co-teach a 10-month, 270-hour Therapeutic Sound Practitioner Training for the International Sound Therapy Association (ISTA), based in Atlanta, GA.
-She also offers public workshops, community retreats, private voice gatherings, sound healing sessions, as well as voice lessons in New York & beyond.
+She works as a therapeutic sound practitioner and teacher with Community Healthcare Network and Crossing Point Arts, which provide health & wellness services to underserved communities and arts workshops to survivors of human trafficking, respectively.
+After working as assistant coordinator of the NY Open Center’s Sound & Music Institute from 2012-2015 under the direction of Wendy Young, Stephanie reunited with Wendy in 2017 to develop and co-teach a 200-hour Therapeutic Sound Practitioner training for the International Sound Therapy Association (ISTA).
+Stephanie also offers therapeutic sound sessions and voice lessons, public workshops and retreats, and private voice gatherings in New York & beyond.

 - Sellin Ya Soul (2010)